-- Staff, city residents, community leaders and organizations interested in proposing a name for a park, recreational area, streets/roads or facility shall submit written recommendations, petitions, and etc. to the City Manager for consideration.
-Recommendations need to describe in detail why the candidate merits such recognition. - When naming after a person or persons, (non-living and deceased for a minimum of two years) written documentation of approval by next of kin to be honored (if available/possible) is required as part of the proposal.
+• Staff, city residents, community leaders and organizations interested in proposing a name for a park, recreational area, streets/roads or facility shall submit written recommendations, petitions, and etc. to the City Manager for consideration.
+Recommendations need to describe in detail why the candidate merits such recognition.

+• When naming after a person or persons, (non-living and deceased for a minimum of five years) written documentation of approval by next of kin to be honored (if available/possible) is required as part of the proposal.

+Packet page:...

-- The City Manager shall consider all requests and names deemed worthy of consideration will be recommended to the Mayor and City Council. - The Mayor and City Council shall allow for public input and comment. - The Mayor and City Council shall confirm park, recreation areas, streets/roads and facility names by resolution. - The Mayor and City Council has final approval and may reject any naming or renaming request.
+• The City Manager shall consider all requests and names deemed worthy of consideration will be recommended to the Mayor and City Council.

-Recognition of Sponsors

-The following principals form the basis of the organization's recognition of sponsors:
+• The Mayor and City Council shall allow for public input and comment.

+• The Mayor and City Council shall confirm park, recreation areas, streets/roads and facility names by resolution.

+• The Mayor and City Council has final approval and may reject any naming or renaming request.

-- The City of Dunwoody appreciates all sponsorships that enable it to further its mission. - Recognition of a sponsorship shall not suggest in any way the endorsement of a sponsor's goods or services by the City of Dunwoody, or any proprietary interest of the sponsor in the City. - Any signage which recognizes a sponsor shall meet all applicable regulations set in Sign Regulations of the City of Dunwoody Municipal Code and shall not detract from the park surroundings, nor shall it impair or diminish the visual, aesthetic or functional qualities of the site or be perceived as creating a proprietary interest nor alter any interpretive message and/or a park visitor's experience.
-Only the following content will be deemed appropriate: - o The legally recognized name of the corporate sponsor. - The sponsor's organizational slogan may be considered if it identifies rather than promotes the organization or its products and services. - The City of Dunwoody will not make any statements which directly or indirectly advocate or endorses a sponsor's organization, products or services. - The City's Communications and Marketing staff must approve the use of the City of Dunwoody's name, marks or logo by the sponsor in their own business publications or other print, video, internet, broadcast, social media or display items developed to promote or communicate the sponsorship.
-All use must be associated with the specific sponsorship. - All sponsorship agreements will be for a defined period of time having regard to the value of the sponsorship and the life of the asset being sponsored. - Naming of events and/or facilities within a park or community building in recognition of a sponsor is permitted providing such names are subordinate to the name of the park, event or the community building. - Any physical sign, representation or symbol associated with the naming shall not be larger in font or size than the "City of Dunwoody" name or facility name at the location or in any and all marketing or promotional materials or communications. - All final graphics, logos, signs, representations or visuals are subject to a final approval of the City Manager and the Communications and Marketing department.
+- The City Manager or their designee has the authority to approve sponsorships of City events and programs. - The City of Dunwoody appreciates all sponsorships that enable it to further its mission.

+• Recognition of a sponsorship shall not suggest in any way the endorsement of a sponsor's goods or services by the City of Dunwoody, or any proprietary interest of the sponsor in the City.

+• Any signage which recognizes a sponsor shall meet all applicable regulations set in Sign Regulations of the City of Dunwoody Municipal Code and shall not detract from the park surroundings, nor shall it impair or diminish the visual, aesthetic or functional qualities of the site or be perceived as creating a proprietary interest nor alter any interpretive message and/or a park visitor's experience.
+Signs be sized appropriately for the location they are placed as determined by the City Manager or their designee.

+Only the following content will be deemed appropriate:

+- \circ $\;$ The legally recognized name of the corporate sponsor. - The sponsor's organizational slogan may be considered if it identifies rather than promotes the organization or its products and services. - The City of Dunwoody will not make any statements which directly or indirectly advocate or endorses a sponsor's organization, products or services. - The City's Communications and Marketing staff must approve the use of the City of Dunwoody's name, marks or logo by the sponsor in their own business publications or other print, video, internet, broadcast, social media or display items developed to promote or communicate the sponsorship.
+All use must be associated with the specific sponsorship.

+• All sponsorship agreements will be for a defined period of time having regard to the market value of the sponsorship at the time it is made.

+• Naming of events within a park or community building in recognition of a sponsor is permitted providing such names are subordinate to the name of the park, event or the community building.

+- Any physical sign, representation or symbol associated with the sponsoring of an event shall not be larger in font or size than the "City of Dunwoody" name or facility name at the location or in any and all marketing or promotional materials or communications. - All final graphics, logos, signs, representations or visuals are subject to a final approval of the City Manager and the Communications and Marketing department. - Costs associated with the manufacturing of the sign must be paid by the Sponsor